Futruo/jetsonai/README.md

 Note that this program will need access to your email account of choice, you must get an app password and or allow less secure apps.

+# Additional Notes

+This project is open source!
+Please feel free to take as you wish and edit it as needed. hook up other runctions or compleatly rewrite it from the ground up!
+The choice is yours!

 # How to run

 The steps for runnings this program are simple!